gabenodarse/rhythm-warrior/documentation.md

 contains function for loading graphics contains glue code for interacting with sqlite database

-## scripts/readMIDI.js and scripts/upload.js
+## scripts/readMIDI.js

-remnant files that are soon to be discarded
+remnant file that is kept around in case it is useful in the future

 # resources.json / src/resources.rs / graphics
 each key in the resources.json file represents 1 graphic or animation.